dentarg/auth0-blog/_posts/2018-03-06-symfony-tutorial-building-a-blog-part-3.markdown

         url: '%env(resolve:DATABASE_URL)%'
 ```

-In `config/packages/prod` there is already a `doctrine.yaml` file.
-Under `Doctrine:` add:
+After that, open the `doctrine.yaml` file (it resides on `config/packages/prod`) and, under `Doctrine:`, add:

 ```yaml
 dbal:
     url: '%env(resolve:CLEARDB_DATABASE_URL)%'
 ```

-Install the Monolog Bundle in order to see the logs on Heroku if needed.
+After update Doctrine configurations, you will need to install the Monolog Bundle to see Heroku's logs.
 This can be done by running the following command:

 ```bash
 composer require logger